Multi-language integrations

 Your C# code runs as-is — the TypeScript SDK is a thin client that calls into it.
 You don't need to rewrite anything in TypeScript.

-## Install the analyzer
+## Enable the analyzer

 ```xml title="XML — MyIntegration.csproj"